-"Grandfather rights" principle according to which an air carrier possessing and using a slot in one season had priority with regard to the same slot the following season;

-Secondary rules adopted by IATA within which a period of use of a slot gives priority over completely new requests for slot allocation;

-Creating a slot pool containing completely new slots (if and when possible, depending on the demands and capacities relating to coordinated slots);

-Allocating 50% of pool slots to new entrants, unless they request less; and
+- 1. "Grandfather Rights" principle according to which an air carrier possessing and using a slot in one season has priority with regard to the same slot the following season; - 2.
+Secondary rules adopted by IATA within which a period of use of a slot gives priority over completely new requests for slot allocation; - 3.
+Creating a slot pool containing completely new slots (if and when possible, depending on the demands and capacities relating to coordinated slots); - 4.
+Allocating 50% of pool slots to new entrants, unless they request less; and - 5.
 The condition that air carriers have to use their slots at least 80% of the specified time, or the slots are revoked and added to the slot pool.